-- Built-In Drum Machine – Trigger 8 drum sounds from Roland’s selection of drum machines.
+- Built-In Drum Machine – Trigger 8 drum sounds from Roland’s selection of drum machines using the performance pads.
 This allows on the fly beat creation.
 If you are into the idea of remixing and production you’ll enjoy this addition to a starter DJ controller.

-- Responsive Jog wheels – High quality and low latency for precise control.
+- Responsive Jog wheels – High quality, touch-sensitive, and low latency for precise control.
 For scratch DJs, this is a must.
 Scratching and using the drum machine can be a rewarding creative outlet.

 - 4 Channel DJ Controller – Much like the SB3 you can access up to 4 channels.
 This expands your creative options as a DJ.

 - Midi Out – A Midi port at the back of the unit gives you the flexibility to add an extra piece of kit.
 Considering the various components available from Roland you can begin to migrate to a more live performance aspect of DJing.

 - Flimsy Feeling Build Quality – While I don’t expect premium materials in a beginner controller it does feel a little hollow and flimsy.

 Roland is known for producing high-quality pieces of production gear.
 That same mentality has inspired their range of Roland controllers all the way down to this beginner option.

 The DJ 202 takes a different approach to other beginner DJ gear by giving you access to more creative performance features.
 The built-in drum machine is excellent for adding your unique style to your sets.
 The ability to effectively remix live is something no other controller offers at this price point.

 The built-in audio interface is excellent and delivers great sound.
 The large jog wheels are great for scratching as well.
 Performance pads are responsive and great for beat making.

 The DJ 202 is a great option for beginner DJs that want a more performance orientated controller.